WeegeeNumbuh1/FlightGazer/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
+If you intend to use this project, the code must remain open source.

 ## ✅ Acknowledgements
 Huge shout out to [RGBMatrixEmulator](https://github.com/ty-porter/RGBMatrixEmulator).
 This tool was invaluable for getting the layout dialed in and figuring out the logic needed to update the display correctly, all while avoiding having to program directly on the Raspberry Pi itself (VSCode Remote on a Zero 2W is literally impossible, I've tried).